-These are some of the best resources I know of in regards to dividend growth investing, building a portfolio, managing money, becoming financially free, and even thriving as a dividend expat.
+These are some of the best resources I know of in regard to dividend growth investing, building a portfolio, managing money, saving more money, becoming financially free, and even thriving as a dividend expat after retiring early abroad.
 What you’ll see below are resources I’ve personally used to get to where I’m now at.
 If I haven’t personally used it and benefited from it, you don’t see it here.

 I’ve used Personal Capital to manage my own portfolio for some time.
 It’s a great (and free!) platform to manage all of your wealth and spending from one spot.
 It aggregates all of your portfolio data, allowing you to look at actionable information – allocation, performance, etc. They also have a great budgeting area that allows you to see exactly what you spent across all of your budget categories.
 It’s truly a one-stop shop.
 Highly recommended.
 If you’d prefer a platform that focuses simply on budgeting, Mint is an excellent solution.